 In a company-operated store, the manager and employees are on the company payroll.
 In a franchised unit, they are employed by the franchisee.
 This relieves the franchisor of the escalating headaches related to employees, workers compensation insurance, and other labor-related issues.
 But be aware the regulatory environment is in flux due to a legal concept called joint employer liability.
 Be sure you have good legal counsel to understand the current rules.

 Accelerates expansion over a wide area

-The franchisor is thus free to expand geographically at a rate that eliminates the three big issues of money, managers and employees.
+The franchisor is thus free to expand geographically at a rate that eliminates the three big issues of money, managers, and employees.
 Using Internet technology communication tools, international expansion becomes more feasible.

 Franchisee operators are motivated to succeed

 Some years ago a chain of doughnut shops switched from operating as a company-owned chain to a franchised chain.
-In most all cases the company managers stayed on as franchisees.
+In almost all cases the company managers stayed on as franchisees.
 The results of the transition were apparent the very next day.
 The stores were cleaner, the sales went up, and the donuts were bigger and better.
 The difference was that instead of managers, the stores were taken over by proud owners.

 Your store concept will need sufficient volume, pricing and lasting power for both you and the franchisee to earn profits over a long period of time.
 This will rule out commodity products where sales go to the lowest cost provider or to fad based products.

 You will no longer have absolute control of how your stores are operated.
 Instead, you will be dealing with a partner who has agreed to operate the store by following your training and instructions.